PRIrvin/JSONschema/README.md

 Initially developed for use by [Instrument Framework](https://github.com/levylabpitt/Instrument-Framework)

 ## Getting Started
-- JSONrpc is developed and packaged in LabVIEW 2019
+- JSONschema is developed and packaged in LabVIEW 2019
 - Download and install using the VI Package Manager as described [here](https://levylabpitt.github.io/)

 ## Usage